OSBI/layer-gitlab/README.md

 To deploy Gitlab simply run:

-    juju deploy cs:~f-tom-n/trusty/gitlab
+    juju deploy cs:~spiculecharms/gitlab
     juju expose gitlab

-Login to the new server with the username: root and the password: 5iveL!fe and on first login you will be instructed to change the root password.
+Login to the new server with the username: root and a password of your choice and on first login you will be instructed to change the root password.

+To use it with a HTTP endpoint like HA Proxy you need to run

+    juju deploy haproxy
+    juju add-relation haproxy gitlab

 # Limitations

 Curently there is no HA mode or scale out.